carehart/awesome-cf-compose/README.md

 ## Example Docker Compose files for ColdFusion configuration variations
 - [Considerations regarding use of CF containers](#Considerations-regarding-use-of-CF-containers)
 - [ColdFusion latest](/cf-latest) (showing base CF image, as "latest" image, whatever version that may be)
-- [ColdFusion 2021 latest](/cf-2021) (showing how to specify "latest" CF2021 image, whatever update level that may be)
+- [ColdFusion 2021 latest](/cf-2021-latest) (showing how to specify "latest" CF2021 image, whatever update level that may be)
+- [ColdFusion 2021 specific update](/cf-2021-update-specified) (showing how to specify a specific update level for the CF2021 image)
 - ColdFusion 2018
 - ColdFusion 2018 Update 1 (showing how to specify CF update level)
 - ColdFusion 2016